abhinayyy003/HybridCryptographyEncryptionForVideo/README.md

-# HybridCryptographyTechniqueForVideo
+# Hybrid Cryptography Encryption For Video

-HybridCryptographyTechniqueVideo is an encryption algorithm that combines **AES** and **3DES** to securely encrypt video files.
+Hybrid Cryptography Encryption Video is an encryption Technique that combines **AES** and **3DES** to securely encrypt video files.
 The video is split into two halves, where:
 - One half is encrypted using **AES**
 - The other half is encrypted using **3DES (Triple DES)**
 - Both encrypted halves are stored separately